gitpan/App-MtAws/README.md

 See also [Restoring journal](#restoring-journal) for `retrieve-inventory`, `download-inventory` commands examples.

+### `list-vaults`

+Lists all vaults in region specified by `--region` (with a respect to IAM permissions for listing vaults), prints it to the screen.
+Default format is human readable, not for parsing.
+Use `--format=mtmsg` for machine readable tab separated format (which is not yet documented here, however it's self-explanatory and backward compatability is guaranteed;
+one note - LastInventoryDate can be empty string as Amazon API can return it as null).

 ### Other commands

 See [usage](#usage) for examples of use of the following commands: `purge-vault`, `check-local-hash`, `create-vault`, `delete-vault`.